padeck/pydantic-ai-example/README.md

 # 🛡️ Zero-Trust Human-in-the-Loop (HitL) AI Agent Engine

-> **A Production-Ready Prototype for Stateful, Secure, and Extensible AI Workflow Automation.**
+> **A Production-Ready Prototype for Stateful, Scoped, and Extensible AI Workflow Automation.**
 > Built with **Python 3.12**, **FastAPI**, **Pydantic-AI**, **Ollama (Qwen 14B)**, and a lightweight **Tailwind CSS** client.

 ---

 ## 📌 Executive Summary

-Modern AI workflow platforms face a fundamental architectural conflict:
+Modern enterprise AI platforms face a fundamental architectural challenge:
-* **LLMs are non-deterministic:** They can hallucinate, suffer from prompt injections, or execute actions unpredictably.
+* **LLMs are non-deterministic:** They can hallucinate, suffer from prompt injections, execute actions out of order, or tamper with parameters.
-* **Enterprise backends require determinism:** Deleting files, modifying database records, or sending customer alerts must be strictly authorized and audited.
+* **Enterprise backends require determinism & auditability:** Mutating database records, deleting files, or broadcasting customer notifications must be strictly authorized and bound to exact parameters.

 This project implements a **Zero-Trust Human-in-the-Loop (HitL) Architecture**.
-Rather than relying on fragile prompt engineering (*"Please don't delete files without asking"*), this system enforces security at the **Python runtime level** using **Dependency Injection** and **Stateful Message Histories**.
+Rather than relying on fragile prompt rules (*"Please ask before deleting"*), this engine enforces security at the **Python runtime level** using **Scoped Action Tickets**, **Dependency Injection**, and a **FIFO Multi-Tool Execution Queue**.

 ---